How Is Gut Health Related to Weight Management?

 - Consume Probiotics and Prebiotics

 Probiotics, found in fermented foods like yogurt, kefir, and kimchi, introduce beneficial bacteria to the gut, while prebiotics, found in foods like garlic, onions, and bananas, act as food for these bacteria.
-Including both probiotics and prebiotics in your diet can help maintain a balanced gut microbiome.
+Including both probiotics and prebiotics in the diet can help maintain a balanced gut microbiome.

 - Limit Sugar and Processed Foods